-Understanding Exchange Betting – How To Play?
+Understanding Exchange Betting – How to Bet

 In Australia, punters look to online betting sites for a chance to place a bet on a particular game or match.
 While online bookmakers certainly have the greatest share of the market, there are other ways to bet online.
 One type of betting that is gaining in popularity is online exchange betting.
 This is where punters will actually bet against each other instead of betting against the bookmaker.
 In the notes below, we are going to take a look at how exchange betting works and the type of bets that can bet placed.